-Both Belgium and The Netherlands are popular destinations for students pursuing a degree in higher education.
-With approximately 632.000 students enrolled in both countries for the 2022/2023 academic year, there are more than enough studies to choose between.
-However, despite their close proximity, there are some significant differences between universities in the two countries.
+Belgium and The Netherlands have long been favored destinations for students pursuing higher education.
+With a combined enrollment of approximately 632,000 students for the 2022/2023 academic year, both countries offer an array of study options.
+However, despite their geographic proximity, significant distinctions exist between universities in these neighboring nations.

 The most apparent contrast lies in the language of instruction.
 In The Netherlands, Dutch is predominantly used for instruction, although many universities offer courses in English, attracting a substantial international student body, often ranging from 10% to 50%.
 In Belgium, the linguistic landscape is more diverse, with institutions employing French, Dutch, and English depending on the region.
 Knowing the predominant language at a university is essential, as navigating multiple language barriers can be challenging.

 Another noteworthy difference lies in the approach to teaching and learning.
 Dutch universities often adopt a more informal and participatory style, particularly the polytechnics, encouraging students to actively engage in their education.
 Conversely, Belgian universities tend to favor a traditional lecture-based approach, placing a greater emphasis on rote learning and memorization.
 While variations exist among institutions, researching the teaching style beforehand, such as seeking insights from current students, can prove invaluable.

 Tuition fees also differ between these neighboring nations.
 In The Netherlands, domestic students typically pay around €2,000 in tuition fees, while non-European students may face fees of up to €20,000.
 In Belgium, public universities offer tuition starting from approximately €500, making them roughly 50% cheaper than most Dutch universities.
 However, these figures can vary by institution.
 It's crucial to remember that the cost of education encompasses more than just tuition, with factors like living expenses, city rent, transportation, and lifestyle choices significantly impacting the overall financial burden.